frahmeto/Elk-Stack-Project-1/README.md

   	- This allows you to deploy to multiple servers using a single playbook

 The playbook implements the following tasks:
-- In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
 - Install docker.io
 - Install Python-pip
 - Install docker container